SemanticMediaWiki/SemanticCite/docs/07-metadata-search.md

 ## Related settings

-To avoid repeated data downloads from a service provider, requests are cached that contain the same signature with an expiry specified by `$GLOBALS['scigMetadataRequestCacheTTLInSeconds']`.
+To avoid repeated data downloads from a service provider, requests are cached that contain the same signature with an expiry specified by `$GLOBALS['scigMetadataResponseCacheLifetime']`.

 By default, the access to the search is restricted to users with the `sci-metasearch` right.